mannyortiz478/RoadTrip_App/README.md

 - Feel free to use any other method!
 ## Contributing
-I did this myself, but I am open to contributing with others to leverage this application.
+I did this myself, but I am open to contributing with others to leverage this program.